-The series donated \$500 to the Roxbury Land Trust on Saturday, July 14, 2018 during its 10th annual run starting and finishing at the organization's River Road preserve.
+For example, the series donated \$500 to the Roxbury Land Trust on Saturday, July 13, 2019 during its 111h annual run starting and finishing at the organization's River Road preserve.
+It also gave \$500 in 2018.

-In 2018 the series donated \$250 to the Minor Memorial Library for a summer reading program through the efforts of a committee led by Janet Levy.

-The runners raised \$560 on Thanksgiving Day 2018 at their second annual charity run.
-That money was donated to the Joseph Awlasewicz Scholarship.
+In 2018 and 2019 the series donated \$250 each year to the Minor Memorial Library for a summer reading program through the efforts of a committee led by Janet Levy.
+The runners raised \$1,483 on Thanksgiving Day 2019 at their third annual charity run.
+That money was donated to the Joseph Awlasewicz Scholarship through the Roxbury Scholarship Foundation.
+The vent annexed \$560 for that scholarship in 2018.
 The first event netted \$770 in 2017 for relief efforts to assist the victims of Hurricane Harvey in Texas.